Witnessing Negative Conditional Entropy: Existence and construction of a witness for negative conditional entropy states

-Note that the witness in Theorem \ref{witness} can only be constructed for full-rank density matrices \cite{note}.
-We have also given an alternative prescription of a witness exploiting geometrical considerations (See Supplemental material).
-This geometric witness can be constructed for all states and is optimal, on account of being tangential to the CVENN class.
-We now discuss a few applications of our main result.\\
+The witness given in Theorem \ref{witness} is closely related to the conditional amplitude operator \cite{negentropy, condamp, cond_geo}.
+Note that this witness can only be constructed for full-rank density matrices \footnote{This is because $\log 0$ is undefined}.
+In Sec \ref{sec:geo}, we have also given an alternative prescription of a witness exploiting geometrical considerations that can be constructed for any state.
+We also note that it is possible to construct witnesses employing the uncertainty principle in the presence of quantum memory \cite{ur1}.
+We now provide examples of witness construction using Theorem \ref{witness}.